Welcome GUYS to this new guide…

 If you don’t find it there, however, maybe you can find it listed at Yoursite.com/robots.txt.

-Option N°1: Submitting Sitemaps in Google Search Console
+Option N°1: Submitting your Sitemaps through Google Search Console

 Option N°2: Submitting Sitemaps by Pinging Google